 If you are interested in the online listings, please click here.

 Classroom teaching, reading specialist, Title I, interventionist, and coaching positions.
 Many graduates become supervisors in districts’ central offices.

-Upon completion of the program and after three years of successful teaching during which time the teaching of reading is a major responsibility, a graduate can apply for the Commonwealth of Virginia's K-12 reading specialist endorsement to be added to his/her teaching license.
-This process can begin as soon as the RVE has been successfully completed.
-Please email Assistant Dean Joanne McNergney (email@example.com), providing: (1) last 4 digits of your SSN, (2) birthdate, (3) your name as it should appear on your license, and your current address.
+Upon completion of the program and after three years of successful teaching during which time the teaching of reading is a major responsibility, a completer can apply for the Commonwealth of Virginia's K-12 reading specialist endorsement to be added to his/her teaching license.
+Once these requirements are satisfied, please email Associate Dean Catherine Brighton (email@example.com), providing: (1) last 4 digits of your SSN, (2) birthdate, (3) your name as it appears on your license, and (4) your current address.
 The form will be completed and mailed to the applicant's home address, so that an official transcript* and payment can be sent to the VA Dept. of Education.

 *An official transcript is available through the Office of the Registrar.